Customer support is often the most important aspect of a business.

-2. Cost optimization
+2. Cost optimization.

 You need to discuss with your shortlisted call centers how fixed costs would transform into variable ones.
 The cost savings would allow you to invest in other areas of product development.

-3. Relevant knowledge of industry
+3. Relevant knowledge of your industry.

-You must learn if the call center agents and managers have adequate understanding of the type of business your startup does.
+You must learn if the call center agents and managers have an adequate understanding of the type of business your startup does.
 You should understand the tools and strategies the call center would deploy to offer better customer services.

-4. Scalability index
+4. Scalability index.

 Customer call volumes would not be the same every time.
 If there is a reduction in volume, you need to know if the call center would pass on the monetary benefits to you in the form of rebates.
 This is because call centers usually handle multiple clients and can adjust to the rise and drop in call volumes.
 An important customer service tip for small businesses considering outsourcing is to understand the scalability index of the call center.
 When the volume of calls to your startup grows, the contact center must be able to delegate additional manpower.

-5. Quality consciousness
+5. Quality consciousness.

 The call center staff must be able to professionally handle customers' messages and calls.
-The center should have access to advanced call monitoring tools as well as must assess its infrastructural capabilities periodically to ensure that customer complaint are resolved in the first attempt.
+The center should have access to advanced call monitoring tools as well as must assess its infrastructural capabilities periodically to ensure that customer complaints are resolved in the first attempt.
 If not, the revert time must be very low.

 The summary of all customer service tips is that you must be able to establish a professional rapport with your customers for your startup to grow.
 If you fail to cater to customers' preferences and behavioral patterns, even your stellar product may fail to bring the deserved success level.
 Outsourcing your customer service wing to a proficient strategic partner is one way to enjoy success in the long run.